Spectators watch the kecak fire dance at Bali's Uluwatu Temple.

 An Evening Ablaze: Attending the Kecak Fire Dance at Bali’s Uluwatu Temple

 The setting for the Balinese Kecak Fire Dance was dramatic.
-First, we passed a swarm of mischievous macaques that spiriting away visitors’ sunglasses, water bottles, and sandals before our very eyes.
+First, we passed a swarm of mischievous macaque monkeys that spiriting away visitors’ sunglasses, water bottles, and sandals before our very eyes.
 We’d read warnings about these cheeky monkeys prior to arriving at the Uluwatu Temple, and the guidebooks advised visitors to stow away any removable accessories before entering the monkey zone.

 (Conspiracy theorists maintain that some of the locals actually train the monkey to steal visitors’ belongings so that the robbed individuals will then pay the banana-toting locals to coax the monkeys into returning the items.)

-The baby monkeys were particularly cuddly and one tourist allowed one to hop on her lap.The little macaque played with the laces of the woman’a dress; she giggled as her husband snapped pictures and tourists looked on.
 Mama monkey, who was not far from her little one, became concerned that her baby was in danger.
-She latched her teeth into the woman’s tricep, causing the woman to shriek in pain and panic and the little monkey to return to its mother.
-As show time was quickly approaching, we bid farewell to the monkeys and headed to our seats.
+She latched her teeth into the woman’s tricep, causing the woman to shriek in pain and panic.
+The little monkey then returned to its mother.
+Since show time was quickly approaching, we bid farewell to the monkeys and headed to our seats.

-Ramayana’s plot features various characters – a wise prince named Rama; his beautiful wife, Sita, who is coveted and soon taken away by an evil king, Rahwana; and the monkey king, Hanoman; whose assistance is sought in retrieving Sita.
+• and the monkey king, Hanoman, whose assistance is sought in retrieving Sita.
 Hanoman is eventually captured.

 The performance culminates in Hanoman’s dramatic escape from the evil forces, as Hanoman dances and kicks through the fiery circle.
 It’s incredible that those dancing feet were able to withstand the flames!